What Age Do Kids Stop Playing with Toys?

 Children’s cognitive skills are beginning to develop at this stage, and they’re starting to understand the world around them.

 So, toys that help foster this development are ideal.
-PuzzlesBuilding Blocks, and simple board games are all great options as they can help children learn how to problem solve, gain better hand-eye coordination and practice social interactions.
+PuzzlesBuilding Blocks, and simple board games are all great options as they can help children learn how to problem solve, gain better hand-eye coordination, and practice social interactions.

 Other toy options for this age group include baby dolls and action figures, which can help children explore the world of make-believe while developing their imaginations.